jfklorenz/RMedian-Algorithm/README.md

 RMedian is a randomized recursive algorithm that finds the median element of a given total orderer set of elements.
 The algorithm has a tuning parameter k(n) controlling the trade-pff between the expected fragile complexity f_med(n) of the median element and the maximum expected fragile complexity f_rem(n) of the remaining non-median elements; if n is clear from the context, we use k instead of k(n).

+The included paper provides further details regarding the work and fragile complexity of various inputs.

 Folder | Content
 --- | ---
 data | all experimental data as *.csv* files